The BAC limit for Nevada DUI law is

 - “blood alcohol level.”

-In short, BAC is the quantity of alcohol in the driver’s blood.
-Therefore, a person’s level increases the more alcohol they drink.
+In short, BAC is the quantity of alcohol in your blood.
+Therefore, your level increases the more alcohol you drink.

 2. How is blood alcohol content measured?

 Breath tests are the most convenient method of measuring BAC because they are quick and non-invasive.
-The suspect simply breathes into a small machine called a Breathalyzer that analyzes the person’s alveolar (deep lung) air.
-Breath testing machines in Nevada calculate these numbers immediately.2
+You simply breathe into a small machine called a breathalyzer that analyzes your alveolar (deep lung) air, and results are immediate.2

 3. How accurate are DUI blood and breath tests?

-Even such factors as the phlebotomist having an expired license can cast doubt on the accuracy of the test results in Nevada DUI cases.
+Even such factors as the phlebotomist having an expired license can cast doubt on the accuracy of blood test results in Nevada DUI cases.

 However, the defense attorney was able to use the phlebotomist’s mistake to Ben’s advantage; he negotiated a favorable solution that resulted in lessened charges without the uncertainty, time, and expense of going to trial.